jkutner/CrabbyBot/readme.md

 To make changes to this bot, do the following:

 1. [Create a Github account](https://github.com/join).
-1. Fork this repository.
+1. Fork this repository by clicking the fork button at the top of this page.
-1. Clone your fork to your local computer with the Github app
+1. Clone your fork to your local computer with the [Github app](https://desktop.github.com/).
 1. Make changes on your computer.
 1. Commit your changes and push them with the Github app.
-1. Open a Pull Request (PR) to submit your changes to https://github.com/jkutner/CrabbyBot
+1. Open a Pull Request (PR) to submit your changes to https://github.com/jkutner/CrabbyBot.

 After someone merges your PR, your changes will start running in Slack.  :)